ea/bosch_headunit_root/docs/system_overview.md

 [   42.599245] version - print monitor version
 ```

+For further reverse engineering , it's usefull to know a precise load address for u-boot.
+U-boot should be loaded at address `0x8ff00000`.

 ## DualOS

 All around the system, there are references to `DualOS`.
 This reffers to the fact that system runs two operating systems at once.
 Linux which is mainly responsible for user interaction, and a separate RTOS that's probably tasked with dealing with CANbus and other time sensitive operations.

+From U-boot output above, two commands jump out as potentially useful in experimenting with two OSs.
+There is `startguestos` command which will simply boot up Linux only.
+And then there's `startsingleRTOS` command which would presumeably boot the RTOS only, but it complains with `start of RTOS only available in single os environment !!!`.
+A little bit of reverse engineering with Ghidra reveals that `startsingleRTOS` command first checks for existance of  `dualosoff` environment variable and only boots up if `dualosoff` is set to false.

+At boot, Triton binary appears to be loaded at `0x80000000`.

 ### Linux